bendabin/RobotFootball/README.md

 - Part 1 (The Robot which has an algorithm for controlling the robot's motor wheels from the (X,Y) coordinates which are transmitted and sent to the robot.
 - Part 2 (The GUI which process images from a Webcam into (X,Y) coordinates).

+For more details on the project report please Click [here](/Bachelor of Enginnering final report.pdf).

 **Bold** text

 *Italics* text